Student Conduct at MSJC

 Student Grievance Process

-- Unfair acts by an employee against a student where the act has a negative impact on the student.
+Students may grieve unfair acts by an employee against a student where the act has a negative impact on the student.

 Students may not grieve the following: